lob/lob-ruby/examples/README.md

 An example showing how to create a postcard using Lob's [Postcards API](https://lob.com/services/postcards).

-## /postcards.rb

-An example showing how to create a postcard using Lob's [Self Mailers API](https://lob.com/services/postcards).

 ## /self_mailers.rb

 An example showing how to create a self mailer using Lob's Self Mailers API.